casper-network/casper-blockexplorer-frontend/README.md

 PEERS_UPDATE_INTERVAL=60 # interval time for update peer list
 ```

+* when running locally inside a Docker and pointing to NCTL, 127.0.0.1 equals to `host.docker.internal` so this should be used as `localhost` in `.env`

 And if so desired, change the application brand logo by adding:

 ```